sms-cx/Tyler/README.md

 ![Tiled texture](/examples/2.png)

-> [!Note]
+> [!Issues]
-> ### Issues
+>

-Merging the layers in the end won't work if the base textures is not rasterized.
+> Merging the layers in the end won't work if the base textures is not rasterized.
+>

-The new tiles will allways start in the left top corner and not where the base layer is currently.
+> The new tiles will allways start in the left top corner and not where the base layer is currently.